 The key functions Risk Management, Compliance and the Actuarial Function are all an integral part of NLP's organisation.
-The Group Compliance Officer reports to the Head of NLP Group.
-The NLP Group CRO has a dual reporting line to both the Head of NLP Group and the Nordea Group CRO to ensure independence and transparency.
+To ensure independence and transparency, the NLP Group CRO and the NLP Group Head of Compliance have dual reporting lines.
+The NLP Group CRO has a dual reporting line to the Head of NLP Group and the Nordea Head of Country CROs to ensure independence and transparency.
+The NLP Group Head of Compliance has a dual reporting line to the Head of NLP Group and the Nordea Head of PeB & AWM Compliance4.

-The Head of the Actuarial Function reports to the Head of NLP Group.
+The Head of the Actuarial Function reports to the Head of NI P Group.